avaneev/a5hash/README.md

 the `rapid_mum()` function in the context of the source code of `rapidhash`).

 Another issue is that NxN bit multiplication which yields zero, discards half of 2\*N bit input completely, potentially leading to collisions.
 The "protected" `rapidhash` tries to tackle this issue, but in doing so, it creates another issue: combining inputs on adjacent iterations without transformation, which also yields collisions, but in a veiled manner.
 Also, if BM happens at the last input, this input is passed to the final `rapid_mix()` call, yielding a hash value with poor uniformity.

-However, one should consider the probability of a BM event occurring with practical inputs in the context of a brute-force attack.
-Such an attack would continuously scan a set of inputs without knowledge of a fixed seed.
-Given that the `a5hash` state is unbiased and approximates an expected random collision statistics for both of its variables (`Seed1` and `Seed2`) at all times (minus a 1- to 4-bit entropy margin, as detailed in the "State Uniformity Margin" chapter), BM is triggered in either variable with a theoretical probability of 2^-63 (optimistic) or 2^-60 (pessimistic) for a 64-bit seed.
+However, one should consider the probability of a BM event occurring with crafted inputs during a brute-force attack.
+Such an attack would continuously scan a set of inputs without knowledge of a secret seed.
+This scenario is similar to the code example in the "Uniformity Analysis" chapter that evaluates collisions with structured inputs.

+Given that the `a5hash` state is unbiased and approximates an expected random collision statistics for both of its variables (`Seed1` and `Seed2`) at all times (minus a 1- to 4-bit entropy margin, as detailed in the "State Uniformity Margin" chapter), BM is triggered in either variable with a theoretical probability of 2^-62 (optimistic) or 2^-59 (pessimistic) for a 64-bit secret seed.
 In either case, this probability can be considered negligible for non-cryptographic use cases.

 When the `UseSeed` is unknown, and when the output of the hash function is unknown (as in the case of server-side structures), it is impossible for an attacker to know immediately whether BM was triggered in any of the hash function iterations: collision confirmation requires a statistically-significant timing information, thus needing hash collisions to accumulate quickly to be measurable.

-This requires not only triggering BM in one of the state variables, but also validating that a series of additional inputs yields multiple collisions.
-This increases the "cost" of such attack exponentially, depending on the timing noise level.
+This requires an attacker to not only trigger a BM in one of the state variables but also to validate that a series of additional inputs produces multiple collisions.
+The "cost" of such an attack increases exponentially with the timing noise level.
+For instance, if an attacker can measure a response with 100-microsecond precision, but the hash-map collision mitigation completes in 2 microseconds (or 5,000 cycles - a reasonable estimate for modern systems), the attacker would need at least 64 additional inputs per BM assessment.
+This represents a 2^6 (or a 64-fold) increase in the number of required inputs.

 To summarize, `a5hash()` and `a5hash128()` are practically secure against the "blinding multiplication" attack when the `UseSeed` is kept secret and hash